 - Sliced jalapeño peppers (optional)

-- Combine the Mexican Spice Mix ingredients in a small bowl.
+- Mexican spice mix – Mix the ingredients in a small bowl.

-- Rub Chicken: Place 2 tbsp of the Mexican Spice Mix in a small bowl with 1 tbsp olive oil and lime juice.
-Mix to combine.
-Use your hands to slather the Mexican Spice Mix all over each piece of chicken.
+- Rub Chicken – Place 1 1/2 tablespoons of the Mexican Spice Mix in a large bowl (reserve rest for rice) with 1 tablespoon olive oil and lime juice.
+Mix to form a paste then add the chicken and toss to coat the chicken.

 - Rice & liquid – Add the rice and stir.
-Add chicken stock, tomato puree/passata, corn, beans and remaining Mexican Spice Mix.
+Add chicken stock, tomato passata, corn, beans and remaining Mexican Spice Mix.
 Stir to combine.

-- Place chicken back in the skillet on top of the rice, skin side up.
-It should be partially submerged in the liquid but most of the skin should be above the liquid.
+- Top with chicken – Place chicken on top of the rice, skin side up.
+It will be partially submerged but most of the skin should be above the liquid.

-- Bring to simmer, then turn off the stove.
-Cover the skillet with a lid or foil and place into the oven.
+- Bake covered 25 min – Bring to simmer, then cover skillet with a lid or foil and place in the oven for 25 minutes.

-- Remove from the oven and allow to rest for 5 to 10 minutes (uncovered).
+- Rest 10 minutes – Remove from the oven and allow to rest for 10 minutes (uncovered).
 Any remaining liquid will evaporate in this step.

 - Serve – Squeeze the juice of 1 lime over the chicken and rice.
 Remove chicken or push to the side then fluff the rice.
 Serve, garnished with coriander/cilantro leaves, extra lime wedges and sliced jalapeños, if desired.
-Sour cream and yoghurt also goes well with this, or a dollop of guacamole or avocado sauce!
+Sour cream also goes well with this, or a dollop of guacamole or avocado sauce!

 Recipe originally published in 2016.
 Updated with much needed recipe video and more importantly, Life of Dozer added!